meetuparchive/swarm-animation/README.md

 * from inside the repo directory, run `npm install`

 ## Building the project
-  `grunt` or `grunt compile` builds the sass.
-  `dist/animation.css` is then available for use.
+  `grunt` or `grunt compile` builds the sass. `dist/animation.css` is then available for use in your project.
-  `grunt docs` compiles the sass and builds the docs for the `gh-pages` branch
+  `grunt docs` compiles the sass and builds the docs for the `gh-pages` branch.

+## Development
+### css
+   The sass files live in the root of `src/` for now.
+   `animation.scss` imports sass partials for different responsibilities as the project grows.
+   Future partials will be made for opacity, loaders, entering/leaving, scale, transorm for example.

+### js
+   The `src/js/lib.js` file will contain javascript functions that you can use in your js to run certain animations/apply css based on user interaction.
+   Add to this file if you want to add javascript that should apply classes on click, change, load, etc.
+   Anything added will need to be tested.
+See (Testing)

+### React
+   React can apply css animations from swarm-animation if their names [follow certain convention](https://facebook.github.io/react/docs/animation.html).
+   Rather than use another external lib at the moment lets see if we can develop animations that fit our needs for both classic and new Meetup.

+## Testing
+  We need test coverage for all of our js animation helpers.
+  Travis CI runs these jasmine tests for the repo.

+### running
+  In development, use `grunt test` to run the tests.
+  This command calls `webpack` and `jasmine` and compiles `src/js/lib.js` (where you add your new functions) and turns it into `test/build/lib_compiled.js`.
+  It also creates `test/build/spec_compiled.js` out of your specs.

+### writing
+  Test code lives in `test/js`.
+Write your specs in Jasmine, using es6, here.

+---
 ## Resources

 ### Performance related